Aspher0/NoireLib/NoireLib/Modules/TaskQueue/README.md

 - Verify the event is being published
 - Check event filter logic
 - Make sure EventBus is active
+- If using `allowCaptureWhileQueued`, check that `eventCaptureDepth` and `boundaryType` are configured correctly

 ### Retries Not Triggering